 The Indian groom’s wedding story is absolutely incomplete without his yaars or friends.
 The teasing, fun, tips about marriage, tips to avoid wife in a tricky situation, tips about when to say yes and no, oh the list is endless when it comes to the topics of conversation between the groom and his friends.
 Needless to say, all this means a lot of laughter and lightness.
 A perfect backdrop for some really candid pictures!

 Do mention to your photographer the really close and dear friends you have in the group.
 It will mean a world to you to see a picture of you with your best bud during your wedding after years pass by.

 Another brilliant part of your pre-wedding time that will offer wonderful pictures to shoot for your photographer.
 Do not hesitate to share the theme of the party, the naughty cake (if it happens to be there) or any other things you have planned as a groom for your friends, with your photographer.
 You will be happy to show how cool a dude you are to your future kids too.

 Get your best friend to read this post.
 He has a role to play too.

-Any surprises you as the best friend are planning for the groom, has to be captured.
-So befriend the photographer and make sure that surprised look on your groom friend is preserved for generations to come.
+Any surprises you as the best friend are planning for the groom has to be captured.
+So befriend the photographer and make sure that a surprised look on your groom’s friend is preserved for generations to come.

-The pagdi or the sarpech, finger ring, watches (even Rolex sometimes), the motikahaar or some fine jewellery (Tanishq advertises platinum jewellery for men too!), the cufflinks, the jooti and so on goes the list of the groom’s wedding trousseau.
+The pagdi or the sarpech, finger ring, watches (even Rolex sometimes), the motikahaar or some fine jewelry (Tanishq advertises platinum jewelry for men too!), the cufflinks, the jooti and so on goes the list of the groom’s wedding trousseau.

-A father is proud about his son’s wedding.
+A father is proud of his son’s wedding.
 It is a very happy occasion.
-May be there will not be any tears as in a bride’s case but nevertheless the groom’s father is equally emotional.
+Maybe there will not be any tears as in a bride’s case but nevertheless, the groom’s father is equally emotional.

 Get some alone time with your dad and get your photographer to shoot it.
 It’s a man to man connection, you see.